wildfly-clustering/wildfly-clustering-tomcat/README.md

 # wildfly-clustering-tomcat

-Integrates Tomcat with WildFly's distributed web session management
+A distributed session manager for Tomcat based on WildFly's distributed session management.

 ## Building